SJD Candidate

 Toronto, M5S 2C5

 Brandon is Kanien’kehá:ka (Mohawk, Wolf Clan) from Kahnawà:ke and a citizen of the Haudenosaunee Confederacy.
-Before joining the S.J.D program in 2024, he completed his Master of Laws (LL.M) at the University of Toronto, for which he was awarded a SSHRC Canada Graduate Scholarship.
-His doctoral research will examine the Covenant Chain relationship and the role of Haudenosaunee law in regulating colonial relations throughout the seventeenth and eighteenth centuries.
+He completed his Master of Laws (LL.M) under the supervision of Professor John Borrows at the University of Toronto, for which he was awarded a SSHRC Canada Graduate Scholarship.
+His doctoral research is examining the Covenant Chain relationship and the role of Haudenosaunee law in regulating colonial relations throughout the seventeenth and eighteenth centuries.

 In 2025, Brandon was appointed by the Mohawk Council of Kahnawà:ke Council of Chiefs to sit as an Adjudicator on the inaugural Kahnawà:ke Administrative Tribunal.